Frequently Asked Questions

 • Ask for and accept help

-The client can ask the caregiver to take breaks when possible, such as during times when the client is eating or sleeping.
+The client can ask the caregiver to take breaks when possible, such as when the client is eating or sleeping.

 The symptoms of stress are quite clear sometimes.
-Exhaustion, lost appetite, weight fluctuations, and body aches are some of the common traits of stress.
+Exhaustion, lost appetite, weight fluctuations, and body aches are common stress traits.

 Caregiver stress tends to revolve around three types: